agross-linaro/zephyr/boards/arm/v2m_musca/doc/v2m_musca.rst

 Uploading an application to V2M Musca
 -------------------------------------

-In order to flash an application to V2M Musca, it needs to be converted to Intel's hex format.
+Applications must be converted to Intel's hex format before being flashed to a V2M Musca.
 An optional bootloader can be prepended to the image.
 The QSPI flash base address alias is 0x200000.

-The image off-set is calculated by adding the flash off-set to the bootloader partition size.
+The image offset is calculated by adding the flash offset to the bootloader partition size.

 A third-party tool (srecord) is used to generate the Intel formatted hex image.
 For more information